Newborn Schedule Week 1 & Week 2

-With our first daughter we didn’t discover babywise until we were fed up with her not being able to sleep without being held until 3 weeks of age.
-It was then that we started to implement a babywise schedule and some of the sleep training principles from the book.
-By then we were already on the late side to think about a babywise newborn sleep schedule or feeding routine.
+With our first daughter we didn’t discover using a baby wise schedule until we were fed up with her not being able to sleep without being held until 3 weeks of age.
+It was then that we started to implement a babywise newborn schedule and some of the other sleep training principles from the book.
+I quickly regretted that we hadn’t started implementing some of the structure and tips even earlier – they made that much difference in her happiness and sleep!

 With the birth of our second daughter just 15 days ago, we are fresh in the newborn trenches!
-We learned the value of following babywise methods with our oldest daughter (you can read more about our schedule with her and how it helped her sleep through the night here), so you better believe that this time we were babywise conscious from the start!
-We immediately sought to build a babywise newborn sleep schedule with our second daughter, Brooke.
+We learned the value of following a babywise schedule with our oldest daughter, so you better believe that this time we were babywise sleep schedule advocates from the start!
+We immediately sought to build a routine with our second daughter after bringing her home from the hospital.

 7am – wake & nurse